ilmartoo/LiDAR-based_anomaly_detector/README.md

 wget https://github.com/michalpelka/read_lvx/archive/refs/heads/master.zip && unzip read_lvx-master.zip -d lib/ && rm read_lvx-master.zip
 wget https://sourceforge.net/projects/arma/files/armadillo-11.0.0.tar.xz && tar -xf armadillo-11.0.0.tar.xz -C lib/ && rm armadillo-11.0.0.tar.xz
 ```
+> One of `OpenBLAS` or `LAPACK` libraries are required for `armadillo-11.0.0` to have the needed functionalities.
+You may install them with your favourite package manager:
+>
+> ```bash
+> sudo apt install libopenblas-dev liblapack-dev
+> ```

+You are done!
+The `CMakeLists.txt` file will compile and link them to the project for you automaticaly.

 > **Libraries for unit testing**
 >